marko-knoebl/slides/src/sections/python-in-practice/45-sqlite-with-python-en.md

 ## Supporting dates and timestamps

-Task: Create a contacts database that automatically converts SQL strings that represent the date of birth into Python `date` objects.
+Task: Create a contacts database that automatically converts SQL decimals that represent the date of birth into Python `date` objects.

 ## Adapters and converters